G

 Health Issues

-The Golden Irish breed can inherit certain health issues from both the Golden Retriever and Irish Setter.
+The Golden Irish breed can inherit certain health issues from both the Golden Retriever and the Irish Setter.
 These common health issues consist of

 Hip And Elbow Dysplasia

 Hip and elbow dysplasia often occurs in large dog breeds, especially the Golden Irish dog.
-Because of their more prominent bone structure, this condition does not allow the formation of the joint bone and socket to form correctly.
+Because of their more prominent bone structure, this condition does not allow the formation of the joint’s bone and socket to form correctly.
+Hip and elbow dysplasia causes the joint to loosen, and the bone will reduce over time, resulting in painful osteoarthritis and decreased mobility.

 Ear Infections